-It is good practice to follow up with the hiring manager.
+It is good practice to send a follow up email after an interview.
 It is as important as knowing what to bring to the interview.
 There are many different ways to communicate your appreciation, but we recommend an email after a Job interview.

 An email allows you to think carefully about your words and provides the recipient with something tangible to read or reread.
 With a follow-up email, you get to put yourself in the recruiter’s face after you have left the interview room, subtly highlight your skills, and generally boost your chances of landing that position.